• Skip to main content

 • 4 tablespoon olive oil

-• ¼ cup water *more as needed until desired consistency
+• ¼ cup ice cold water, *more as needed until desired consistency

 • Optional toppings: parsley, olive oil, pine nuts, hemp seeds, and sesame seeds for garnish